 But for most of us Ubuntu can replace Windows full-time.
 It offers a safe, dependable desktop experience that can run on and support a wide range of hardware.
 Software available covers everything from office suites to web browsers, video and music apps to games.

-Notable Windows software that can run on Ubuntu through Wine includes older versions of Photoshop and early versions of Microsoft Office .
-For a list of compatible software refer to the Wine App Database.
+Windows software that can run on Ubuntu in Wine includes: older versions of Photoshop, early versions of Microsoft Office and many older PC games.
+For a fuller list of compatible software refer to the Wine App Database.

 Can Ubuntu Get Viruses?